 - As soon as a member of staff becomes aware that a child or young person is suffering or likely to suffer harm, or in immediate danger they must let the Children's Advocate know immediately. - The member of staff must make a record of what the child or young person (ideally contemporaneously) is telling them/has told them and also record this on an incident/suspected abuse record sheet as soon as possible after the alert to the Children's Advocate. - Any handwritten record should be scanned and added to the electronic record (see details under making a record of a concern). - The Children's Advocate along with the relevant Deputy Children's Advocate will review the case and decided on the next steps.
-If a child or young person is in immediate danger or is at risk of significant harm, a request for support should be made immediately to the Integrated Children's Services (Wandsworth's Safeguarding Team) and/or the police in line with Wandsworth LA procedures. - If the Children's Advocate or deputy Children's Advocate is not available, for example out of school hours, then any staff member can make a referral to the local MASH team. - Any member of staff/adult making a referral to the MASH team must inform the Children's Advocate as soon as possible, verbally and provide a written record of the concerns and actions taken.
+If a child or young person is in immediate danger or is at risk of significant harm, a request for support should be made immediately to the Integrated

+Children's Services (Wandsworth's Safeguarding Team) and/or the police in line with Wandsworth LA procedures.

+- If the Children's Advocate or deputy Children's Advocate is not available, for example out of hours, then any staff member can make a referral. - \circ $\;$ The contact numbers for the MASH team are listed on Page 2 of this policy. - During this call you should seek the advice about notifying parents, remembering that in some situations this could be unsafe or cause the child or young person more harm. - During your phone call if you are a professional working with children, you may be asked to complete a MASH referral form within 24 hours. - This should be emailed securely to MASH@wandsworth.gov.uk - Any member of staff/adult making a referral to the MASH team must inform the Children's Advocate as soon as possible, verbally and provide a written record of the concerns and actions taken.